Flat Irons Makes a Difference

 Four: Don’t Mess with the Temperature

 Hotter does not mean better when it comes to flat irons.
-If you don’t know the appropriate temperature for flat ironing your natural hair, I suggest getting a consultation or even a silk press with your stylist.
+If you don’t know the appropriate temperature for flat ironing your natural hair, I suggest getting a consultation or even a silk press (check out this article: how long does a silk press last) with your stylist.
 Afterward, check out my article, How Long Does a Silk Press Last and 5 Keys to Making it Last Longer.
 Once you and your stylist decide upon the temperature that’s safe for you to use, stick with it!
 Getting a super straight flat iron has less to do with temperature and more to do with patience and technique.
 Turning up the heat setting will only cause permanent damage to your hair.